spsforks/ziglang-zig-wiki/Contributing.md

 To save time, you can add the `--help` option to the `zig build` command and see what options are available.
 One of the most helpful ones is `-Dskip-release`.
-Adding this option to the command above will take the time down from around 2 hours to about 30 minutes, and this is a good enough amount of testing before making a pull request.
+Adding this option to the command above, along with `-Dskip-non-native`, will take the time down from around 2 hours to about 30 minutes, and this is a good enough amount of testing before making a pull request.

 Another example is choosing a different set of things to test.
 For example, `test-std` instead of `test` will only run the standard library tests, and